Sinomor/delta-shell/README.md

 - `cliphist` and `wl-clipboard` for clipboard
 - `gpu-screen-recorder` to record screen from control center
 - `geoclue` to autoload the location for weather
+- `tuned-ppd` or `power-profiles-daemon` to switch between power profiles
+- `brightnessctl` for control screen brightness
+- `bluez` for connect to bluetooth devices

 ## Installation